Resendra/chat-llm/README.md

-# ChatLLM: Frontend
+# ChatLLM

-This project is the frontend part of a chat application built with Angular.
-It provides a user interface for llm conversation.
+This project is a chat application to converse with a LLM.

 ## Getting Started